daocean-labs/octo-wallet-sdk/src/builder/README.md

 ### Executing Transactions

-After building the transaction data, you can execute the transaction using your preferred Ethereum library (such as ethers.js) to send the transaction to the Ethereum network.
+After building the UserOperation, you can execute the transaction using your preferred Bundler client to send the transaction to the Ethereum network.

 ## Class: OctoDefiWalletUserOpBuilder